 Thanks to its small size and the lack of tourism, Stromboli is a wonderful destination for those who like to go off the beaten path.
 It only has a couple of beaches, two quaint villages (Stromboli and Ginostra) peppered with whitewashed homes, and a dramatic volcano that many venture to climb up, although the experience can be quite dangerous.

 The tiniest island in the Gulf of Naples, Procida is brimming with scenic ancient harbors, pastel-hued houses, and lovely pristine beaches.
-It is a quieter, more authentic alternative to the better known Ischia and Capri nearby, and a great place to combine seaside relaxation with culture and unspoilt rural charm.
+It is a quieter, more authentic alternative to the better-known Ischia and Capri nearby and a great place to combine seaside relaxation with culture and unspoiled rural charm.

 Some of the most interesting spots on the island are Marina di Corricella – a charming, colorful fishing harbor lined with bars and restaurants; the livelier, yacht-studded Marina di Chiaiolella; the medieval old town of Terra Murata, which is also the highest point of the island and its cultural heart; as well as the peaceful beaches and small hidden bays dotted along the coast of Procida.

-Conveniently located off the northeastern coast of Sardinia, Parco Nazionale dell’Arcipelago di La Maddalena consists of 7 spectacular islands, from which La Maddalena is the largest and most appealing.
+Conveniently located off the northeastern coast of Sardinia, Parco Nazionale dell’Arcipelago di La Maddalena consists of 7 spectacular islands, of which La Maddalena is the largest and most appealing.

 People usually come here for the breathtaking beaches (some of Italy’s best) and shimmering waters that remind of the Caribbean shores, but there’s much more to see and do on the island of La Maddalena.

-Roman ruins, ideal sailing, and beautiful atmosphere combine majestically to make this unsung Italian island an excellent summer destination.
-The thriving Maddalena town is brimming with elegant boutique shops, lovely cafes, and great restaurants serving delightful local delicacies.
+Roman ruins, ideal sailing, and a beautiful atmosphere combine majestically to make this unsung Italian island an excellent summer destination.
+The thriving Maddalena town is brimming with elegant boutique shops, lovely cafés, and great restaurants serving delightful local delicacies.